Duration: 2 Hours

 See Boston's oldest home (c1680) and learn how folks lived during Revolutionary times.

-Get inside Boston's oldest standing church building (c1723) - One if by Land, Two if by Sea!
+Visit the campus of Boston's oldest standing church (c1723) - One if by Land, Two if by Sea!

 Copp's Hill burying ground